-20th Integrated Flood Risk Management in a Changing Climate Face-to-Face training course
+20th Integrated Water Resources and Flood Risk Management for Climate Resilience Face-to-Face training

 Date: 13 - 17 Jul 2026